 GFH Financial Group B.S.C.
-Corporate Governance Report FY-2020
+Corporate Governance Report FY-2021

-GFH Financial Group BSC ("GFH" or the "Bank") is an Islamic investment bank that was established in 1999 in the Kingdom of Bahrain.
+GFH Financial Group BSC ("GFH" or the "Bank") is an Islamic Wholesale bank that was established in 1999 in the Kingdom of Bahrain.
 GFH's business activities are carried in accordance with the principles of Islamic Sharia which includes financial services, investment and commercial transactions, negotiable financial instruments, real estate infrastructure, in addition to structured finance, securities and liquidity management designed to achieve profitable returns for investors.

-In 2004, GFH Financial Group was converted from a closed shareholding company to a public shareholding company with its shares listed on the Bahrain Bourse, Boursa Kuwait and Dubai Financial Market.
-Furthermore, in 2019 GFH issued Sukuk up to US\$ 500 million which are listed on London Stock Exchange and NASDEQ Dubai.
+In 2004, GFH Financial Group was converted from a closed shareholding company to a public shareholding company.
+Its shares are currently listed on the Bahrain Bourse, Boursa Kuwait and Dubai Financial Market.
+Furthermore, in 2020 GFH issued Sukuk of up to US\$ 500 million which are listed on London Stock Exchange and NASDEQ Dubai.